Principal: Nicole Cush, email@example.com

 SILSA is one of two public high schools in the Asheville City Schools District.
 Asheville City Schools serves over 4,400 students through 2 high schools, 2 middle schools and 6 elementary schools.
 The city of Asheville has a population of approximately 89,000 and covers approximately 40 square miles and is located in Buncombe County with a population of approximately 253,000.

 The staff includes one principal, one dean of students, one counselor, fourteen teachers, and one administrative assistant.
 Student enrollment consists of 9-12 grades currently totaling 330 students.

 Our school begins at 8:30am and ends at 3:30pm.
 We are on a combined year-long and block schedule.
-SILSA students are cross-enrolled in elective classes at Asheville High School such as Physical Education, Marine JROTC, Career Technical Education, Arts (Visual, Theatre, Instrumental and Vocal Music, and Dance), foreign language, and some Advanced Placement courses.
+SILSA students are cross-enrolled in elective classes at Asheville High School such as Physical Education, Career Technical Education, Arts (Visual, Theatre, Instrumental and Vocal Music, and Dance), World Language, and some Advanced Placement courses.

 All students participate in a rigorous-college preparatory curriculum.
 All academic classes are offered at the Honors level or higher.
 Students are expected to achieve the highest score on our school-wide writing and presentation rubrics by their 12th grade year.
 They are also expected to revise their four year digital portfolios annually to document their progress over time towards seven graduate outcomes.
 Our Survivor class is a ninth-grade class designed to provide students with strategies for academic success.

 The current Advanced Placement courses offered are AP Biology, AP Environmental Science, AP English Literature, and AP English Language and Composition.
 If their schedule permits, SILSA students may cross-enroll in most Asheville High Advanced Placement courses.